ChiNonsoHenry16/Classification-Predicition_of-Coronary_Flow_Reserve-Using_Clinical-Risk-Factors/README.md

 This repository contains a complete pipeline for predicting health status (Healthy vs Unhealthy) using various Machine Learning classifiers.
 It demonstrates: Data preprocessing (scaling + encoding), Training and evaluation of multiple models, Calculation of key classification metrics (Accuracy, Precision, Recall, F1, ROC-AUC) and Visualization of: ROC-AUC curves for all models and Learning curves for training & validation accuracy and Log loss curves for training & validation sets as well as the Confusion matrices for each model.

-📂 Project Structure
-cfr_simulation_with_health_labels.csv — Sample dataset (should be in your working directory)

-notebook.py or notebook.ipynb — Full Python script or notebook for running the pipeline
+📂 Project Structure - cfr_simulation_with_health_labels.csv — Sample dataset (should be in your working directory) and notebook.py or notebook.ipynb — Full Python script or notebook for running the pipeline

-⚙️ Key Features
-Multiple Models: Logistic Regression, Random Forest, SVM, XGBoost, LightGBM, KNN, Gradient Boosting, Extra Trees, Naive Bayes.
+⚙️ Key Features - Multiple Models: Logistic Regression, Random Forest, SVM, XGBoost, LightGBM, KNN, Gradient Boosting, Extra Trees, Naive Bayes.

-Pipelines: Uses Scikit-learn Pipeline and ColumnTransformer for clean, reproducible workflows.
+⚙️ Pipelines: Uses Scikit-learn Pipeline and ColumnTransformer for clean, reproducible workflows.

 Label Encoding: Handles categorical health labels (Healthy / Unhealthy) robustly.